 - An Michigan Durable Power of Attorney for health care (DPOA) Lets a patient name someone, called an "agent", to make decisions about their medical care including decisions about life-sustaining treatment if the patient can no longer speak for themselves.
 The durable power of attorney of health care is especially useful because it appoints someone to speak on behalf of the enrollee any time the patient is unable to make their own medical decisions, not only at the end of life.
-The durable power of attorney for health care becomes effective when the provider determines that the patient has lost the capacity to make informed health care decisions. - A Declaration for Mental Health Treatment If a patient has a mental illness or has been diagnosed with a mental illness in the past, they may already have a DPOA.
-The patient may also opt to have a mental health declaration to address issues that might arise and are not specifically covered by their health care DPOA.
+The durable power of attorney for health care becomes effective when the provider determines that the patient has lost the capacity to make informed health care decisions. - A Declaration for Mental Health Treatment- If a patient has a mental illness or has been diagnosed with a mental illness in the past, they may already have a DPOA.
+The patient may also opt to have a mental health declaration to address issues that might arise, and are not specifically covered by their health care DPOA.
 The mental health declaration lets health care professionals know the patient's preferences regarding mental health treatment.
-It also allows the patient to name, in the declaration, their "agent" to advocate for their stated choices and make other decisions in their best interest if the patient has not stated any preferences. - A DNR (Do-Not-Resuscitate) Order See below for a full description of a DNR. - MI Living Will Declaration Lets patients state their wishes about their health care in the event that they become terminally ill, or permanently unconscious, and can no longer make their own health care decisions.
+It also allows the patient to name, in the declaration, their "agent" to advocate for their stated choices and make other decisions in their best interest if the patient has not stated any preferences. - A DNR (Do-Not-Resuscitate) Order See below for a full description of a DNR.